Codings-Funda/Codings-Funda/README.md

 - 🔭 # 💫 About Me:
-i'm currently working on creating a website for my startup.<br>i'm looking for collaborate on software development related content creation.<br>i'm looking for help with developing a website that can help in my startup project.<br>i'm currently learning full stack web development and cybersecurity engineering.<br>ask me about website delopment.<br>fun fact- i am lazy but smart.
+🌱 i'm currently working on creating a website for my startup.<br>👯 i'm looking for collaborate on software development related content creation.<br>🤔 i'm looking for help with developing a website that can help in my startup project.<br>📫  i'm currently learning full stack web development and cybersecurity engineering.<br>💬 ask me about website delopment.<br>⚡ fun fact- i am lazy but smart.

 ## 🌐 Socials: